Role

 How has IMET’s culture helped you?

 The company culture is inclusive and empowering.
-Everyone’s input is valued, and there’s a strong focus on nurturing subject matter experts.
-This approach has significantly influenced my career as it fosters innovation and collaboration.
+Everyone’s input is valued, and there’s a real focus on developing subject matter experts.
+This environment has been instrumental in building my confidence and shaping my career.

-I also love the opportunity to collaborate – many of our challenges are solved by cross-functional teams.
-I enjoy working with more experienced colleagues to translate complex operational issues into practical engineering solutions.
-I often joke that I’m a translator, not just because I speak native French and fluent Spanish, but because I bridge the gap between different teams.
+I also thrive on IMET’s collaborative approach—many challenges are solved by cross-functional teams.
+I enjoy translating complex operational issues into practical engineering solutions.
+I often joke that I’m a translator—not just because I speak native French and fluent Spanish, but because I bridge the gap between disciplines and teams.

 What advice would you give to graduates considering joining IMET?